A Way Abroad Logo

 They were a lot of money, but I was investing in a home and a tangible asset.
 Fortunately, I was in good financial shape, so I managed to secure a loan pretty easily.

 The only thing was I had to wait eight months to get the van.
 It was a new model and coming direct from the factory as a panel van and then Sussex Campervans would do the conversion.
-This would give me time to save as much money as possible for the journey, organise renting out my house and handing in my notice at work, as I had a 3-month termination clause.
+This would give me time to save as much money as possible for the journey, organize renting out my house, and hand in my notice at work, as I had a 3-month termination clause.

 My initial thoughts were that I was going to travel for one year, and after that, I would need to sell the van to pay back the finance.